swayok/laravel-blade-directives/Readme.md

 ## Partials

-The idea behind partials is possibility to use sub-template several times in a single blade template wihtout using a `@view()` directives that require a view file to be created.
+The idea behind partials is possibility to use sub-template several times in a single blade template without using a `@view()` directive that require a view file to be created.
 Sometimes you do not need separate view file for simple template like table row.
 Partials also useful to make big template a bit cleaner.